 Whether it’s at work or in your personal life, you may be super busy trying to do a million things to please and impress the people around you, but are these the right things?
 Do the things you do count?

-Sometimes we may end up being a busy fool, doing things that don’t matter.
+Sometimes we chase the wrong thing and end up being a busy fool, doing things that don’t matter.